genomicepidemiology/ARGprofiler/README.md

 {"ERR3593315":{"type":"PAIRED"},"SRR7533096":{"type":"SINGLE"}}
 ```

-The user has also to specify the names of the input file in the Snakefile (with open...).
+The user has also to specify the name of the input file in the Snakefile (with open...).

 ## Running ARGfinder